 Methodology

-CarInsurance.com commissioned Quadrant Information Services to pull rates in 2022 for a 40-year-old single male driver with full coverage (100/300/50 and a $500 deductible) and a good driving record.
+CarInsurance.com commissioned Quadrant Information Services to pull rates for a 40-year-old single male driver with full coverage (100/300/50 and a $500 deductible) and a good driving record.
 CarInsurance.com commissioned survey company Slice to survey drivers nationwide in 2023 about their driving habits, favorite driving songs, the best roads and DMVs, inflation and attitudes about car insurance.
 The survey was conducted March 24 – April 4, 2023.
 There were 2,300 respondents.

 Laura Longero